mgu83/mgu83.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Currently studying `computer engineering and math` at the University of British Columbia.
+Currently studying computer engineering and math at the University of British Columbia.

-I like working on practical problems that plague my everyday life.
-Currently working on an app that scrapes the web for the cheapest produce prices.
+I like working on a variety of projects.
+Currently working on an app that scrapes the web for the cheapest produce prices and also calculating sphere packing bounds in dimension 4.
 Take a look at [projects page](/projects)

-Hoping to write some posts about personal finance (I used to daytrade), engineering and new technologies.
+Hoping to write some posts about personal finance, engineering and new technologies.
+Fun fact: I `daytraded` for first three years of university!

-If you are a recruiter, you're probably looking for my [cv](/cv)!
+If you are a recruiter, you're probably looking for my [cv](/cv).
 I just finished up working at `OVCARE` a cancer research lab.
 Currently working part-time as `Full-Stack` at a startup where I am focusing on building out some new features.

+Please be patient with me as I update my website!
+These pages are a work in process.

 <!-- Write your biography here this is maggie and i am here testing.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.